6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 ADVANCED LENS (FOR SEASONED READERS)

-- Sun vs. World: The Sun says, “You are seen, safe, unashamed, open, and radiant.”
+• Sun vs. World: The Sun says, “As an individual you are seen, safe, unashamed, open, and radiant.”
 The World says, “You are included, integrated, at home, and nothing is outside the circle.”

-- On the metaphysical end of the spectrum, some people regard the Sun as representing God—or for others, the Source, Reality, or the Good: not as judge, but as radiant acceptance.
-If the Star shows us where we come from and the Moon reveals the powers buried within life’s depths, the Sun reveals what we truly are: children of the divine, loved exactly as we are.
+• Metaphysically, the Sun is the Divine as radiant acceptance—God as warmth rather than tribunal, the Good as illumination rather than scrutiny.
+If the Star shows us where we come from and the Moon reveals the powers buried within life’s depths, the Sun reveals what we truly are: children of the Divine, loved exactly as we are.

 COMMON DISTORTION